 DAY 1: HOVD – THE ROLLING STEPPE

-Today we will fly to Hovd city, where we will be picked up by a 4×4 mini van that will take us to the camp.
-Here, you will have time to wander around and take the first photographs of the rolling steppe which is home to one of the most cheerful and hospitable cultures of Central Asia.
+Today, we will fly to Hovd City, where we will be picked up by a 4×4 mini van that will take us to the camp.
+Here, you will have time to wander around and take the first photographs of the rolling steppe, home to one of the most cheerful and hospitable cultures of Central Asia.

 In the evening, we will have dinner together and sleep in a traditional yurt, or ger as it is called in Mongolia, which literally means home.